mhauri/magento-slack/README.md

 Magento Slack
 =============

-Magento Slack allows you to send specific and/or custom events to a definable room.
+Magento Slack allows you to send notifications events to a Slack channel.

 Facts
 -----